 Northeast Regional Library, Phila., PA

 Growing up, the local library was my second home.
 When I was little, my mom took me every week.
-As I got older, I rode my bike and filled the basket with books.
-Those books filled lots of lonely days.
-My favorite books then were Mr. Popper's Penguins and Ben and Me.
+As I got older, I rode my bike and loaded the basket with books.
+Those books filled lonely days.
+My favorite books then were Mr. Popper's Penguins and The Hundred Dresses.
 What are your favorite books?

 Here, I'm about age nine (or eight or ten).
-That's when I sat at our kitchen table, bored out of my skull, and wrote my first short story -- "Happy-Go-Lucky."
+That's when I sat at our kitchen table, bored out of my mind, and wrote my first short story -- "Happy-Go-Lucky."
 It was about a horse who died.
 Even though it had a sad ending, my mom really liked it and made a big fuss about it.
 That's when I decided to become a writer.

 Eighth grade, which back then started junior high for me, wasn't so much fun.
 I liked a boy who didn’t like me.
 I wore braces.
 I felt awkward and uncomfortable almost all the time, and I never got invited to any parties.
 Besides all that, my emotions seemed to be on a roller coaster ride I had no control over.
 So…no photos from then!

 High school was better.
 I wrote articles for the school newspaper and our local weekly newspaper, played tennis, won a couple writing contests, worked part-time at a shoe store, got good grades and enjoyed hanging out with my friends.

 College was better still.
-I worked really hard, but had loads of fun, too.
+I worked really hard, but had tons of fun, too.
 I climbed Mount Nittany.
 Twice.
 I spent a lot of time at The Creamery, eating peach ice cream.
 And I visited the library often.
 I loved my short story writing class.
 Overall, I had a wonderful time living in Happy Valley, attending Penn State.
 Here I am with my roommate, Linda, celebrating her graduation.